hotspotty/documentation/docs/advanced/optimize-your-earnings-and-trasnmit-scale.md

 sidebar_position: 2
 ---

-# Optimize your earnings and reward scaling
+# Optimize your earnings and transmit scale

 Helium uses a grid system of hexagons to bucket and analyze network coverage.
 This is to ensure, among other things, an even spread of the ‘people powered network’ globally.